joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/02/04/learning/how-ai-is-reshaping-our-world-a-live-webinar-for-students-on-march-4.html

 **Chris Paul traded to Raptors, ending two-month exile from Clippers: Source**\
-`It's unclear ihe 40-year-old Paul, who has not played since the Clippers sent him home in December, will stay with the Raptors.`\
+`It's unlikely the 40-year-old Paul, who has not played since the Clippers sent him home in December, will stay with the Raptors.`\
 https://nytimes.com/athletic/7022228/2026/02/04/chris-paul-raptors-trade-clippers-cp3/

 **Artemi Panarin’s Rangers legacy defined by electric playmaking and a hollow ending**\